finding-clients-through-funnels-as-a-freelancer

 You’ll be able to create a professional profile (which may double as a CV), upload compelling samples and case studies of your work, and build a strong network of potential leads.

-It’s a good idea to take their skills tests and enhance your freelancer profile so that freelancing clients can find you easier.
+It’s a good idea to take their skills tests and enhance your freelancer profile so that freelancing clients can find you more easily.

 Receiving skill endorsements and recommendations from previous clients or coworkers can also help you build trust with potential clients.